First Sancho, now Garcia: Why don't Man City's young stars want to play for Guardiola? | Goal.com

 Garcia is the latest to want away and probably the most frustrating for the City hierarchy.

-The 19-year-old, who joined from Barca’s La Masia academy in 2017, has impressed youth coached and Guardiola's first-team staff alike with his maturity and intelligence.
+The 19-year-old, who joined from Barca’s La Masia academy in 2017, has impressed youth coaches and Guardiola's first-team staff alike with his maturity and intelligence.

 With a long-term injury to Aymeric Laporte and inconsistency from John Stones and Nicolas Otamendi, Garcia has taken his opportunity to cement his place in the squad during the course of the 2019-20 campaign.

-Following the Covid-19 shutdown, the 19-year-old has taken another leap forward and emerged as Laporte's most trusted partner - starting the FA Cup semi-final against Arsenal and Premier League clash with Liverpool.
+Following the Covid-19 shutdown, the teenager has taken another leap forward and emerged as Laporte's most trusted partner - starting the FA Cup semi-final against Arsenal and Premier League clash with Liverpool.

 His decision to reject a contract extension, then, has come as a shock, particularly after the trust and time that has been put into the young defender.